JOP - Java Optimized Processor

 2 Booting JOP - How Your Application Starts

-Basically this is a two step process: a.) configure the FPGA and b.) load the Java application.
-There are different ways to perform these steps.
+Basically this is a two step process: (a) configuration of the FPGA and (b) downloading the Java application.
+There are different possibilities to perform these steps.

 2.1 FPGA Configuration